gbif/ssg-gb26/content/01_programme/en.md

 Time: 09:00-17:00
 Venue: Naturalis, Hall 5

-*The training is open to GBIF Node managers.
+*The Global Nodes meeting is open to GBIF Node managers.
 If the Node manager is not able to attend, he/she may appoint an alternate to attend on his/her behalf.*

 -----------------------